 The Engineering Society (also known as EngSoc or SkuleTM) is the student government for undergraduate engineering students at U of T. Founded in 1885, EngSoc engages in academic advocacy, allocates funding to groups and initiatives in the community, and provides a wide variety of services and events to students.
 EngSoc publishes the F!rosh Handbook and an online events calendar.
 They also run F!rosh Week.

 Design is at the heart of what engineers do.
 That passion trickles into many activities outside the classroom, resulting in canoes built from concrete and race cars powered by the sun.
-Many of our design teams — such as the Blue Sky Solar Racing Team pictured here — participate in competitions worldwide.
+Many of our design teams — such as the Blue Sky Solar Racing Team pictured here, the Concrete Canoe Team, the Robotics for Space Exploration Team and more — participate in competitions worldwide.

 Arts & Music